openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

 -------

 In the Open edX system, course content authoring occurs in the Studio tool, which focuses mainly on authoring of course structure and content within a **Course Run**.
-A Course Run is marketed on the edX marketing site via the context of a **Catalog Course**.
+A Course Run is discoverable on the edX marketing site via the context of a **Catalog Course**.
 The **Catalog Course** data authoring needs a good user experience.

 Today, Catalog Course metadata authoring occurs in multiple places, including the Studio, Ecommerce, and